Inviting Vines 2026

 At Mary’s Woods (9:30 AM‒noon)

-Buy a ‘Golden TIcket’ for a chance to win a newly introduced clematis cross developed at Joy Creek Nursery.
+Buy a ‘Golden Ticket’ for a chance to win a newly introduced clematis cross, ‘Shibori Blue’, developed by Maurice Horn at Joy Creek Nursery.
 Winner to be drawn at 3:00 PM.
-Purchaser does not need to be present to win.
+Need not be present to win.

 At Rogerson Clematis Garden (10:00 AM‒4:00 PM)